Emilija meets Taylor!

 “The media’s the most powerful entity on earth.
 They have the power to make the innocent guilty and to make the guilty innocent, and that’s power.
 Because they control the minds of the masses.”
-Malcom X
+Malcolm X

 In the Media Studies department, we aim to equip students with the skills and understanding which will help them to understand the messages being sent – and often manipulated – by the mass media.
 As such, we value a rigorous analytical approach to the subject, allowing students to understand the effects of the media on society.
 This approach is based on the fundamental values of rigour, hard work, and a strict adherence to deadlines, all of which allow our students to achieve their potential in the subject.

-This section assesses media language and representation in relation to two of the following print
+This section assesses media language and representation in relation to two of the following print media forms: magazines, marketing (film posters), newspapers, or print advertisements.

 Part (a) is based on media contexts.
 Part (b) requires comparison through an extended response.